London stocks gain on vaccine hopes, GlaxoSmithKline boost

 July 15 (Reuters) - London-listed shares rose on Wednesday as signs of progress in developing a COVID-19 vaccine bolstered hopes of a swift post-pandemic economic rebound, while GlaxoSmithKline gained after a U.S. health panel voted in favour of its blood cancer drug.

-The mid-cap FTSE 250 .FTMC added 0.9%, propelled by industrial, consumer discretionary and financial stocks.
+The mid-cap FTSE 250 .FTMC added 0.9%, propelled by industrial, consumer discretionary and technology stocks.

-Online fashion retailer ASOS ASOS.L jumped 5.2% after saying its sales rose 10% in the four months to June 30, benefiting from trading through the coronavirus lockdown at a time when store-based rivals were forced to shutter shops.
+"News on the COVID-19 vaccine development has provided a required shot in the arm to markets (and) we also see sentiment improving on (a pickup in) consumer spending across the United States and Europe," said Patrik Lang, head of equity and global strategy at Julius Baer.

-Fashion brand Burberry BRBY.L, however, slumped 4.9% to the bottom of the FTSE 100 as it said demand was severely impacted by the pandemic in the first quarter, with comparable sales falling 45%.
+UK stock markets have struggled this month to build on a sharp rebound since a coronavirus-driven slump in March, as a surge in global infections and building U.S.-China tensions dented demand for riskier assets.
+The FTSE 100 has not managed to gain for more than three days in row since mid May.

 ((Shashank.Nayar@thomsonreuters.com; within U.S. +1 646 223 8780; outside U.S. +91 80 6182 2256;))